Tonyg92x/k8s-proxmox-iac/README.md

 - [x] Convert the image into a reusable VM template

 ### ☁️ Phase 2: Infrastructure Provisioning (Proxmox + Terraform)
-- [ ] Use Terraform to deploy 3 virtual machines from the template
+- [x] Use Terraform to deploy virtual machines from the template
-- [ ] Configure VM specs, networks, and SSH access via cloud-init or static setup

 ### ⚙️ Phase 3: Cluster Bootstrap with Ansible
 - [ ] Create an Ansible inventory based on Terraform outputs